 It’s Christmas day.
 I decide to cook breakfast for my family.
 My dad asks for toast, which means using the grill.
 I want to use tinfoil to avoid the toast contaminating the grill with crumbs of gluten.
 However, there is no tinfoil.
 But there is baking paper.
 An image flashes in my head of the paper burning, causing the smoke alarm to go off.
 But as long as I keep the stairs door shut, the smoke alarm won’t go off.

 So I put the baking paper and bread into the grill.
 A couple of minutes later, I notice flames in the grill.
 I pull it out.
 “Oh!”
 I say calmly.
 “There’s a fire.”

-Unfortunately, this gets Lisa’s attention.
+Unfortunately, this gets my sister’s attention.
 “Oh my god,” she says, “There’s a fire!
 You need to put it out or the house could burn down!
 Put it out, Paul!”

 Dad comes in and says, “Bloody hell Paul, don’t you know that fire burns?”
 He opens the stairs door.
 Then the smoke alarm goes off.